vijaysr4/Primality-Test_Fermat-Method/README.md

 # Fermat's Little Theorem (Primality Test)

-Fermat’s little theorem states that if 'p' is a prime number, then for any integer 'a', the number a <sup> p </sup> – a is an integer multiple of p.
+Fermat’s little theorem states that if 'p' is a prime number, then for any integer 'a', the number a <sup> p </sup> – a is an integer multiple of 'p'.
 ### Special Case:
 If 'a' is not divisible by 'p', Fermat’s little theorem is equivalent to the statement that a <sup> p-1 </sup> -1 is an integer multiple of p.
 ---